 For more information on the methodology used to compile regional ABS statistics, please look under Regional Estimation in the Methodology section of the website.

 The Scottish Annual Business Statistics (SABS) publication is used to obtain information (predominantly GVA and turnover estimates) about particular sectors of the economy both at national and local authority level to inform decision making, analyse trends and in performance monitoring.
 Users also combine the Scottish Annual Business Statistics data with other sources in their own models.
 Some common uses of the SABS data are as follows:

 A range of statistics from the SABS publication broken down by industry sector are used to monitor change within the growth sectors (covering Food & Drink, Creative Industries, Sustainable Tourism, Energy, Financial & Business Services and Life Sciences) of the Scottish economy.
 The Growth Sectors statistics database is available at:

 Assessing Legacy 2014 website.
-Scotland and Glasgow City local authority GVA data from SABS is used in this site to track a set of outcome indicators which form part of the evaluation of the XX Commonwealth Games that will be held in Glasgow in the summer of 2014.
+Scotland and Glasgow City local authority GVA data from SABS is used in this site to track a set of outcome indicators which form part of the evaluation of the XX Commonwealth Games held in Glasgow in the summer of 2014.

 The City of Edinburgh, Edinburgh by Numbers publication.
-The 2013/14 publication below includes use of SABS data under Figure 42: Total labour costs per employee by sector 2010.
+The 2014 publication below includes use of SABS data under Figure 34: Total labour costs per employee in Edinburgh by sector 2011.